UCANR

 The IS-3 Electronic Information Security policy requires all software vendors (suppliers) to undergo thorough scrutiny to mitigate security risks.
 ANR has implemented a Vendor Risk Assessment process to comply with this policy.
 This helps us identify and address potential security vulnerabilities associated with third-party software vendors.

-I want to use new software.
+I want to use some software.
 Do I need a VRA?

-It depends on your use case.
+Almost certainly yes.
 The IS-3 policy mandates risk assessments when vendors handle information classified as P2 or higher (see Section 6.1.1 Risk Assessments).
+Submitting a VRA request is the best way to verify whether your use case is P2 or higher.

 If your unit has a Unit Information Security Lead (UISL), ask them for help identifying the information protection level of your use case.
-If it's P1, then a VRA is not required.
-Otherwise, submit a VRA request, and ANR IT will help you classify the information and perform the VRA if needed.
+Otherwise, submit a VRA request, and ANR IT will classify the information protection level and perform the VRA.

 How do I submit a VRA request?